BenediktSchackenberg/gametest/README.md

 # gametest

 A small demo game using Pygame.
 It draws a pixel forest and some helicopters that fly back and forth.
-A simple player character can now run through the forest while dropping quips in the style of Christoph Gröner.
+The player character represents Christoph Gröner, who can run through the forest while dropping quips in his typical style.
+A debt collector roams the scene and will end the game if he spots Gröner.
+Hide behind trees by holding the down arrow key when standing next to one.

 Optionally, you can add a sprite named `Pixel-Art Geschäftsmann im Anzug.png` in the game directory.
 If present, it will be used as the player's image.
 The